langzizhixin/IP_LAP_GFPGAN/README.md

 ***
 ## Train
-### Please click on the Colab link below to inference.
+### Please click on the Colab link below to Train.

 [![Open In Colab][colab-badge]][colab-notebook]